Transportation

 The island of Tenerife is served by Tenerife North Airport (TFN) and Tenerife South Airport (TFS).

-Rodeos Airport (north), the smaller of the two, is located near the metropolitan area Santa Cruz-La Laguna (423.022 people).
+Rodeos Airport (north), the smaller of the two, is located near the metropolitan area Santa Cruz–La Laguna.
 It serves inter-insular flights as well as national and European flights, and for the last two years, a weekly service to Venezuela.
 Reina Sofía Airport (south) is the busiest Airport in Tenerife, ranking 7th in Spain.
-It typically serves the mass of regular and charter flights constantly arriving from most of Europe.
+It typically serves the mass of regular and charter flights constantly arriving from Europe.
+Most of the major European airlines have flights to Tenerife and more are added each year.

 As it is an island, the only other way to arrive on Tenerife is by ferry, either to Santa Cruz de Tenerife or Los Cristianos, near Playa de Las Américas.

+A network consisting of two fast, toll-free motorways (TF1 and TF5) encircles nearly the entire island, linking all the main towns and resorts with the metropolitan area.
 Away from the major motorways, there is a network of secondary and communal roads, varying from wide to steep, winding narrow roads, mainly unlit and often with drops either side of the main carriageway surface.

 A hire car is sometimes the best option for discovering the remote wilderness regions.
 Reputable companies include Autoreisen and ORCAR.
 TITSA buses cover most of the island and the buses are fairly frequent.
 A BONO travel card is a good idea if you intend to spend some time travelling on the buses as they can save 50-70% on journey costs.
 Only one card is needed by any number in a group and can be bought at bus stations as well as some tobacconists.